Papi-Eruh/erudit_public/README.md

 ### Interactive animated stories

-The experience begins in the real world.
-By visiting cultural landmarks and scanning the QR code on site, users unlock animated stories rooted in the very places they are exploring.
+The experience begins in the real world: By visiting cultural landmarks and scanning the QR code on site, users unlock animated stories rooted in the very places they are exploring.

-And because not everyone can access these locations right away, Erudit is also designed for **healthy screen time**:
-the app offers **one short animated story per day**, allowing everyone to discover history through the adventures of our characters, while gently conveying meaningful life lessons.
+And because not everyone can access these locations right away, Erudit is also designed for **healthy screen time**: the app offers **one short animated story per day**, allowing everyone to discover history through the adventures of our characters, while gently conveying meaningful life lessons.

+Today, animated films are cut faster than ever, with shots often lasting less than three seconds.
+At Erudit, **our shots last at least six seconds**, giving children time to watch, understand, and stay focused.

 <p align="center">
   <img width="200px" alt="Interactive animated stories 1" src="./assets/images/screenshot1_1.webp"/>